FluBBaOfWard/SwanGBA/README.md

 In vertical games:
 * D-pad is mapped to WS Y1-Y4.
-* A, B, X & Y are mapped to WS X1-X4.
+* A, B are mapped to WS X3,X4.

 ## Games